luisgpaixao/ldtr/README.md

 obj <- createLDT(T, 2, 'StudyArea.shp',
                 c('Moment1.shp',
                   'Moment1.shp'),
-                5000, 10000, T, T, 'Output.shp')
+                5000, 10000, T, T, T, 'Output.shp')

 writeLDT(obj)

 ```
 This example computes the LDT method between two land cover moments, considering patches larger than 5000 square meters and using 10000 x 10000 meters quadrats as analytical units.
-It also calculates perforation and forecast.
+It also calculates spatial shift, perforation and forecast.
 Check the related bibliography for detailed information on the Types of Dynamics.

 **Requirements and preliminary steps**